Author: Syedur Rahman

-The court has heard that former SFO head Richard Alderman was running a chaotic agency that could not keep records or documents in order.
-A central point in the hearing is whether Alderman acted unlawfully when he delegated power to begin the Weavering investigation in 2008 to Philippa Williamson, his then chief operating officer.
+The court heard that former SFO head Richard Alderman was running a chaotic agency that could not keep records or documents in order.
+A central point in the hearing was whether Alderman acted unlawfully when he delegated power to begin the Weavering investigation in 2008 to Philippa Williamson, his then chief operating officer.

-When such a possibility is considered, it becomes clear how serious abuse of process can be.
 An abuse of process can be brought on a number of grounds.
 Delays in bringing proceedings, manipulation of court procedure, entrapment or loss of evidence are just some of the reasons why a defence team may bring an abuse of process application.
 If one is brought, then the defence has to prove that the police or prosecution acted with “bad faith or at the very least some serious fault’’ (R (Ebrahim) V Feltham Magistrates’ Court (2001)).

 As regards the issue of serious fault, a defence has to be able to prove that the abuse of process will make it impossible for the defendant to receive a fair trial (Category 1) or make it unfair for the defendant to be tried (Category 2).
 So if the case involves evidence that should have been seized by the police but can no longer be obtained this would a Category 1.
 If, however, the police had had the material but maliciously destroyed it, this would be a Category 2 case, as in R V Mullen (1999) – the integrity of the justice system has been put at risk.
 In Category 2 cases, a case will not necessarily be stayed if a defendant’s right to legal professional privilege is breached.
 The court will weigh up the nature of the breach and the exact impact on the fairness of any trial before making any decision.
 Similarly, the role of undercover police and the possibility they may have entrapped a defendant or encouraged an offence to take place requires careful consideration by a judge to see if the officers may have overstepped the mark.
 R V Loosely; Attorney General’s Ref (No 3 of 2000) (2001).